Jump to content

 3. My dad, who hasn't really done anything with Scouting in the last 15 years, just received a very nice Christmas letter from the local Council Executive (which letter also asked for a donation).
 I, who've worked a fair amount with the Scouts in the last year, have not received any letter or email from the Council Executive.
 Oh, there is one difference -- my dad made wrote an FOS check a few years ago and I've just given cash.
 I can see where my Council's priorities lie and what they value more.

 4. I really Lake Perris State Park down here (well, I really like climbing there, occasionally I'll camp).
 It's also open to hunters -- mainly rabbits but I think they might be able to hunt other things as well.
 I've never had a problem with hunters, or heard about a problem or seen anything in the newspaper or anything.
 I've heard the hunters shooting before, but I've never actually seen anyone carrying a gun openly.
 I think hunters are as well behaved as Boy Scouts.
-By and large, we're all pretty great people, but it's the very few that act like jerks that give the larger group a bad n
+By and large, we're all pretty great people, but it's the very few that act like jerks that give the larger group a bad name in some quarters.

 5. Giving back to troops?
 Perhaps OA could volunteer to teach something when they came to do elections.
 An election shouldn't take more than about 10 minutes, right? that leaves a whole bunch of time for OA members to teach something and demonstrate how knowledgable/fun/whatever they are.